Administrative Support Associate and Assistant to the Director of Graduate Studies

 Counseling Psychology Faculty

 Dr. Hammer received his PhD from Iowa State University in 2015.
 Dr. Hammer’s program of research seeks to improve health by increasing access to healthcare.
 To accomplish this goal, members of the HAMMER (“Help-seeking And Multicultural Measurement Evaluation Research”) Lab study help seeking (e.g., “What factors stop people from seeking professional healthcare when they need it?”) and culturally-sensitive measurement (e.g., “How accurately do measures of help-seeking attitudes actually measure attitudes among individuals from rural Appalachia?”).
-Dr. Hammer teaches Counseling Theories, Techniques, and Practicum.
-He is pursuing licensure as a psychologist in the Commonwealth of Kentucky and uses an integrative treatment approach (ACT, CBT, EFT) that prioritizes mindful awareness of cognitive, emotional, interpersonal, and cultural processes.
+Dr. Hammer teaches Counseling Theories, Counseling Techniques, Career Counseling, and Practicum.
+He is a Licensed Psychologist in Kentucky and uses an integrative treatment approach (ACT, CBT, EFT) that prioritizes mindful awareness of cognitive, emotional, interpersonal, and cultural processes.
 Email: firstname.lastname@example.org.

 Dr. Rostosky received her PhD in Counseling Psychology from the University of Tennessee, Knoxville, in 1998.
 Dr. Rostosky is the co-founder of the Psychosocial Research Initiative on Sexual Minorities (PRISM), a research team of faculty and students addressing social justice issues related to the psychosocial health and well-being of sexual minority individuals and their families.
 Publications and current projects can be found at www.prismresearch.org.
 Dr. Rostosky teaches Professional Issues in Counseling Psychology.
 The Internship Preparation Seminar, and Advanced Practicum Seminar.
 She is a Full Member of the Graduate Faculty and a Licensed Psychologist in the Commonwealth of Kentucky.
 Email: firstname.lastname@example.org.